Here’s what you’ll learn from Unilever’s strategy study:

 There is no one fixed way to distribute product groups.
 Sometimes, they require to focus on research and distribution while emphasizing localization from time to time.
 For instance, the food industry, from which many of Unilever's top brands belong, undergoes changes every few years.
 It can be categorized into three regional groups.

 Firstly, the global fast-food category.
-Fried chickens, burgers, soft drinks, etc., are famous worldwide, from Asia to Europe and beyond.
+Fried chicken, burgers, soft drinks, etc., are famous worldwide, from Asia to Europe and beyond.
 The core products remain the same, and the tastes do not differ greatly.

 The next category is international foods.
-These are products which belong to one country but are also popular in other countries as well—for example, Chinese, Indian, and Italian foods.
+These are products that belong to one country but are also popular in other countries as well—for example, Chinese, Indian, and Italian foods.

 Now, that is only one way to look at food markets.
 Another method or problem, as you may call it, is that a product may not even be defined or preferred the same way in different regions.